Ninja-Spotted/Portefolio/vhdl/readme.md

-After a .vld schematic can be seen by going into side menu -> RTL Analysis -> Open Elaborated Design Synthesis can be done to our design by going into side menu -> Run Synthesis In Implementation -> Run Implementation we can see the overall FPGA Resource Distribution
+After a .vld schematic can be seen by going into side menu -> RTL Analysis -> Open Elaborated Design Synthesis can be done to our design by going into side menu -> Run Synthesis We can see the overall FPGA Resource Distribution by going -> Synthesis -> Open Synthetized Design A schematic representation of the HDL code can be seen on Synthesis -> Open Synthetized Design -> Schematic